 I would like to offer you a couple of simple techniques that I use during my breathing classes and, which proved to be very efficient in most demanding situations and challenging moments.
 There are many more other techniques, but I find that less is more and the simplest the exercises, the more effective they are.
 Those breathing practices can be used anywhere and at any time.
 At your work, at home or during travels.

-Please note that they are note cures of any sorts.
-They are can be considered as your own personal ‘’quick fix’’ tools for every day-to-day life challenges.
-If you continue to feel unwell, I highly recommend that you seek help from your doctor.
+Please note that they are not cures of any sorts.
+They can be considered as your own personal “quick fix” tools for every day-to-day life challenges.
+If you continue to feel unwell, I highly recommend that you seek advice from your doctor.

 Enjoy and happy breathing.

 Breath awareness (10- 25 counts)